prasanna192005/StreamPulse/README.md

 * 💃 **Tracks with High Popularity and High Danceability:** Identifies upbeat, popular content ideal for curated playlists or marketing campaigns.
 * 🕰️ **Average Popularity of Tracks by Release Decade:** Understands long-term appeal and evergreen content for catalog management.
 * 📱 **Most Common Platforms for Streaming:** Guides strategic partnerships or ad placement based on platform usage.
+* 🏅 **Track Ranking by Artist Play Time (Advanced):** Uses JOINs and window functions (RANK) to rank tracks by total play time within each artist, supporting monetization and promotional strategies.

 ## 5. Challenges & Learnings 🧩